kyren/hashlink/README.md

 top of [hashbrown](https://github.com/rust-lang/hashbrown) to implement more up to date versions of `LinkedHashMap` `LinkedHashSet`, and `LruCache`.

-The most important API change is that when a `LinkedHashMap` is used as a LRU cache, it allows you to do things like this to avoid repeated key hashing and
+One important API change is that when a `LinkedHashMap` is used as a LRU cache, it allows you to easily retrieve an entry and move it to the back OR produce a new entry at the back without needlessly repeating key hashing and lookups:
-lookups:

 ``` rust
 let mut lru_cache = LinkedHashMap::new();